KomodoPlatform/developer-docs/docs/notary/split-utxo-for-notarization.md

 # How to Split UTXO for Notarization

 To participate in a notarisation round, you need to ensure you have enough UTXOs of the correct size available in your wallet.
 The best way to do this is via a split script in crontab.
-Most coins use UTXOs of `0.0001` value (10000 satoshis), but some third party projects like AYA & EMC2 require `0.001` value UTXOs (100000 satoshis).
+Most coins use UTXOs of `0.0001` value (10000 satoshis), but some third party projects like AYA, MIL & EMC2 require `0.001` value UTXOs (100000 satoshis).
 To find out the correct size UTXO for each coin, check https://github.com/KomodoPlatform/dPoW/blob/master/iguana/dpow/dpow_rpc.c#L20